A Medical Organization's Journey into Multicloud

 The synced team worked to plan future direction in terms of what, why and how they want to use the AWS Cloud and their long term vision and strategy for their organization as it relates to a multicloud environment.
 Key gaps were identified in their current state versus their ideal state, which allowed for a clear scorecard on areas that needed focus in the near, mid and long term.
 Some of these items included: devising a strategy to fold in existing IAM policies in a hybrid cloud manner, enabling operations teams to provide automation and no-touch deployments and determining future service catalog states.

-A key component of driving cloud adoption is the formation of a Cloud Center of Excellence (CCoE), sometimes referred to as the Cloud Business Office (CBO).
+A key component of driving cloud adoption is the formation of a Cloud Center of Excellence (CCoE).
 This is a group that is responsible for ensuring that the cloud strategy aligns with the business plans and goals.
 This team also establishes and maintains the cloud framework, policies and standards for cloud service usage.
 Any new technical services and architectural variances from the framework should be reviewed by this group, and the members of this team should be comprised of representatives from multiple IT verticals across the organization.

 Following an iterative methodology, the team aligned the organization's business requirements and recommendations with technical requirements, recommendations and considerations.
 This flow took the form of a never ending feedback loop, which propelled the customer in its journey towards successful cloud adoption: